John Oller

 John Oller is an American biographer, historian, and former Wall Street attorney.

 Early life and education

 Oller was born in Huron, Ohio.
-He earned a B.A. in journalism, graduating summa cum laude from Ohio State University in 1979, where he wrote and edited the daily student newspaper, the Lantern, and interned as a reporter at The Plain Dealer in Cleveland and the Rochester Times-Union.
+He earned a B.A. in journalism, graduating summa cum laude from Ohio State University in 1979, where he wrote for and edited the daily student newspaper, the Lantern, and interned as a reporter at The Plain Dealer in Cleveland and the Rochester Times-Union.
 Oller graduated magna cum laude from Georgetown University Law Center in 1982.

 Career

-Attorney

-Following law school, Oller became an associate and later a partner in the litigation department of white-shoe law firm Willkie Farr & Gallagher in New York City, where he represented Major League Baseball, including in the George Brett Pine Tar Incident as well as the Pete Rose sports betting case, as described in the Dowd Report.
-In 2004, he authored a history of the firm.
+After graduating from law school, Oller became a litigation associate and later a partner at white-shoe law firm Willkie Farr & Gallagher in New York City, where he represented Major League Baseball, including in the George Brett Pine Tar Incident as well as the Pete Rose sports betting case, as described in the Dowd Report.
+As a partner of the firm, he went on to specialize in complex commercial and securities litigation, and was a principal author of the Audit Committee Report for Cendant Corporation (at the time, the most massive fraud in American corporate history).
+The New York Times called the report a definitive case study in the area of accounting irregularities and fraud.
+In 2004, he authored a history of the Willkie firm.
 Oller retired from legal practice in 2011 to focus on writing.